-- identify and assess the risks of all forms of flooding to and from the development and demonstrate how these flood risks will be managed, taking climate change into account; - identify opportunities to reduce the probability and consequences of flooding; - include the design of surface water management systems including Sustainable Drainage Systems (SUDS) and address the requirement for safe access to and from the development areas at risk of flooding; - form part of an Environmental Statement when one is required by the Town and Country Planning (Environmental Impact Assessment) Regulations 2017. (as amended).
+- identify and assess the risks from all sources of flooding to and from the development and demonstrate how these flood risks will be controlled, managed, and mitigated, taking the latest allowances for climate change into account; - where relevant, define Flood Risk Zone 3b; - rank the flood risks from other sources of flooding using the risk bandings relating to Flood Risk Zones (i.e. 'low', 'medium' or 'high').
+Applicants FRA must also include justification for the ranking applied to other sources of flooding; - identify opportunities to reduce the probability and consequences of flooding; - include the design of surface water management systems including Sustainable Drainage Systems (SUDS) and address the requirement for safe access to and from the development areas at risk of flooding; - form part of an Environmental Statement when one is required by the Town and Country Planning (Environmental Impact Assessment) Regulations 2017.
+(As amended). - consider a design for biodiversity net gain as part of the SUDS design.
+Please see our Sustainable drainage advice note on our website.